-- First, emergency food is provided to individuals and families referred by social service organizations to the Food for Others' warehouse in Merrifield, Virginia.
-These clients are able to obtain several days' worth of food thus buying time for other sources of assistance to be arranged or for the crisis to pass.
-Clients meeting the income eligibility guidelines may return monthly for U.S. Department of Agriculture commodities (The Emergency Food Assistance Program) at the warehouse.
+Food for Others operates four core services.
+First, emergency food is provided to individuals and families referred by social services organizations to the Food for Others' warehouse in Merrifield, Virginia.
+These clients are provided with several days' worth of food thus buying time for other sources of assistance to be arranged or for the crisis to pass.
+Clients are able to shop for their food in "My Market," a small, grocery store-type setting.
+Additionally, clients meeting the income eligibility guidelines may return monthly for U.S. Department of Agriculture commodities (The Emergency Food Assistance Program) at the warehouse.
 The warehouse is open for these programs Monday through Friday, 9:30am until 5:00pm.

 The second service is Neighborhood Site distributions that occur weeknights at 16 sites in low-income neighborhoods across Fairfax County, Falls Church, and Arlington County.
 Volunteers pick up food at the warehouse and then distribute it at these designated locations.
 Northern Virginians in need of free food line up and are served after answering the only question asked: "How many people are in your family?"